Pre-exponential factor

 In chemical kinetics, the pre-exponential factor or A factor is the pre-exponential constant in the Arrhenius equation (equation shown below), an empirical relationship between temperature and rate coefficient.
 It is usually designated by A when determined from experiment, while Z is usually left for collision frequency.
 The pre-exponential factor can be thought of as a measure of the frequency of properly oriented collisions.
 It is typically determined experimentally by measuring the rate constant $k$ at a particular temperature and fitting the data to the Arrhenius equation.
 The pre-exponential factor is generally not exactly constant, but rather depends on the specific reaction being studied and the temperature at which the reaction is occurring.

 The units of the pre-exponential factor A are identical to those of the rate constant and will vary depending on the order of the reaction.
 For a first-order reaction, it has units of s−1.
 For that reason, it is often called frequency factor.

 According to collision theory, the frequency factor, A, depends on how often molecules collide when all concentrations are 1 mol/L and on whether the molecules are properly oriented when they collide.
-Values of A for some reactions can be found at Collision theory#Steric factor.
+Values of A for some reactions can be found at Collision theory.

 According to transition state theory, A can be expressed in terms of the entropy of activation of the reaction.